-If you are unable to go to your polling station on election day you may wish to appoint someone to vote on your behalf as proxy.
-To vote in the May 2020 elections, you would need to apply by 5pm on Wednesday 29 April.
+If you are unable to go to your polling station on election day, you may wish to appoint someone to vote on your behalf as proxy.
+To vote by proxy in the May 2022 elections, you would need to apply by 5pm on Tuesday 26 April 2022.

 You can have a proxy vote if:

 - You receive the higher rate of Disability Living Allowance.

 - There are circumstances resulting in you being unable to go to the polling station at a particular election - for example, because you are on holiday.

 You can also have a proxy vote for the following reasons, which are usually long term and generally require attestation (must be signed in support):

 The application must be supported by a registered medical practitioner, registered nurse or Christian Science practitioner providing that the person is giving you care or treatment.
 If you are in a residential home or sheltered housing then the head of home or warden can support your application.

 Occupation, service or employment

 The application must be supported by your employer.
 If you are self-employed the person supporting your application must be 18 or over, must know your circumstances and must not be related to you.

 The closing time and date for applications is 5pm, six working days before the election.